Triangle Counting with Local Edge Differential Privacy: Introduction

 In particular, with high constant probability, $\hat{T}$ has additive error $\alpha=O\Big(\frac{\sqrt{C_4(G)}}{\eps}+\frac{n^{3/2}}{\eps^3}\Big).$ \end{thm}

-Note that for constant $\eps$,~\cref{thm:noninteractiv-ub-intro} implies an upper bound of $O(n^2)$ on the additive error of the algorithm's estimate.
-Thus, Randomized Response is optimal for graphs that have $\cfours=\Theta(n^4)$ by our lower bound in Theorem~\ref{thm:noninteractiv-lb-intro}.
-Also, observe that Randomized Response achieves pure differential privacy (with $\delta=0$), whereas the lower bound in Theorem~\ref{thm:noninteractiv-lb-intro} holds even for approximate differential privacy.
+Note that for constant $\eps$, both the result of \cite{IMCshuffler22} and \cref{thm:noninteractiv-ub-intro} give an upper bound of $O(n^2)$ on the additive error of the algorithm's estimate.
+Thus, Randomized Response is optimal for graphs that have $\cfours=\Theta(n^4)$ by our lower bound in~\cref{thm:noninteractiv-lb-intro}.
+Also, observe that Randomized Response achieves pure differential privacy (with $\delta=0$), whereas the lower bound in~\cref{thm:noninteractiv-lb-intro} holds even for approximate differential privacy.
 Even though allowing $\delta>0$ results in better accuracy for many problems, it does not give any additional utility for noninteractive triangle counting. \ificalp The proof of~\cref{thm:noninteractiv-ub-intro} is deferred to the full version. \fi